OF CUSTOMERS ACQUIRED

 CAC stands for customer acquisition cost, or—what it costs your business to acquire a new customer.
 It reveals whether your SaaS or eCommerce business can turn a profit as you grow.
 But it’s not as simple as sales & marketing cost divided by the number of new customers.
 Time is also a big factor.

 For instance, say you spend $20,000 in June on sales and marketing.
 That same month, you acquire 1,000 customers.
 The simple math says your CAC for June is $20.
 But that’s too simplistic.
 Why?

 Because of time.
 Your 20 new customers in June may have come from efforts in April and May, when you spent $30K a month.
-Worse, you have to figure lifetime value (LTV) of each customer into the equation, and that unearths a whole new tangle.
+Worse, you have to figure out customer lifetime value (in short CLV or LTV), and that unearths a whole new tangle.